Sunflower leaves can be tedious to identify in the seedling stage as they look similar to the leaves of Daisies and Zinnias.

 1. Yellowing of Sunflower Leaves

-You might get confused as the yellowing of leaves occur even when your plant is getting old.
+You might get confused as the yellowing of leaves occurs even when your plant is getting old.

 The cure for the stagnant conditions is to manage the plant’s drainage by adding coco peat, coir, or sand.

-For Nitrogen deficiency, you can treat the Sunflower with a mix of 2 cups of coffee ground into 5 gallons of water and kept overnight.
-Filter the coffee grounds and spray them directly to the leaves or apply them to the roots.
+Filter the coffee grounds and spray them directly on the leaves or apply them to the roots.

 2. Browning of Sunflower Leaves